Krato/Laravel-5-File-Manager/readme.md

 You can see your new FileManager.
 Default to: `admin/filemanager`.

 Also has a dialog version.
 For if you want to use it as Modal.
-Just go to `filmanager/dialog`
+Just go to your filemanager url and add `/dialog`.

 ### More Screenshots